edgeworx/docs/content/en/docs/cloud/edgectl/_index.md

-  describe    Show details of a resource get         Display one or many resources help        Help about any command login       Login to Darcy Cloud API logout      Logout from Darcy Cloud API logs        Display microservice logs patch       Update fields of a resource ping        Ping Darcy Cloud API rename      Rename a resource restart     Restart a resource rotate      Rotate a resource
+  describe    Show details of a resource get         Display one or many resources help        Help about any command login       Login to Edgeworx Cloud API logout      Logout from Edgeworx Cloud API logs        Display microservice logs patch       Update fields of a resource ping        Ping Edgeworx Cloud API rename      Rename a resource restart     Restart a resource rotate      Rotate a resource